TheEgghead27/Eggbot/README.md

 e!admins: Lists the admins for the current copy of Eggbot.

+e!fridge: Shows the number of global and server eggs you own.

+e!bank: Shows the current number of server eggs donated to the server.

+e!goals: Displays the server goals.
+One can contribute to the funding of the goals by using e!donate.

+e!donate {number}: Donates the specified number of eggs to the server.

+e!notifs {on/off}: Toggles notifications for eggs earned.

 egg: egg

 e!eggCount: counts the day's eggs

 simp: SIMP

+### Server or Eggbot Admin-only Commands

+e!setGoal {cost} {name}: Sets a server goal.

+e!deleteGoal {name}: Deletes a server goal.

+e!addEggs {number}: Adds eggs to the server bank.

+e!removeEggs {number}: Removes eggs from the server bank.

+e!confirmGoal {name}: Confirms goal completion.
+(Deducts eggs from the server bank, deletes goal)

 ### Eggbot Admin-Only Commands